karambirov/GitHubSearch/README.md

 # GitHubSearch
-GitHub iOS client which is written in Swift using Clean-ish architecture with minimum third-party dependencies.
+GitHub iOS client with minimum third-party dependencies.
 The app allows for searching for repositories using GitHub API.

 🔜 In the **next release** will be possible to save info about repositories in local storage, so a user can see them offline.